 Anthony Patriarca: Drums – Anthony has an illustrious background performing with such national acts as Chubby Checker (including a performance on Midnight Special), Meat Loaf, and Flo and Eddie of the Turtles.

 Bobby Lopez, along with bassist Larry Lee, guitarist Ken Collopy, and vocalist Joe Incognoli, formed the Bel-Aires from the breakup of the 60s Doo-wop group The Jaynells.
 With original lead vocalist Vic Spina, the Jaynells had a regional hit with “I’ll Stay Home” in 1963.

 The four brought in vocalist Joe Milazzo, keyboardist Mark Bertles, and drummer Kevin McManus and completed the 7 piece group in 2008.
 Lee passed away in 2012 and Mark Bertles became the keyboard bass player, and were now a 6 piece unit.
 Collopy left later in 2013 and guitarist/singer Joe Bellis joined the group.
 Vocalist Mickey Castaneda replaced Incognoli in 2016.
-Castaneda retired in 2022 and was succeeded by Joe Walsh.
+Castaneda retired in 2022 and was replaced by Joe Walsh.
 Long time drummer Kevin McManus also retired in 2022, to be succeeded by Anthony Patriarca.

 They reside in the Bronx and Westchester.